founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 also points out that you may be tempted to overload your models with a bunch of behaviors.
 And in a nutshell he says: "Don't.
 That's what filters are for."

+### Creamer: The state of angularjs controllers (2014)
+[[67][67]] \#controller \#model \#service

+Jonathan Creamer with an discussion of how to use services to encapsulate the model in an AngularJS application, and how those services can be used in controllers to make model state more predictable and to keep model-related code out of the controller.
+This dovetails with some assertions made by [Conery (2013)][21] and arguably makes a stronger case for it.

 ### DeJong: "I Wish I Knew Then What I Know Now — Life With AngularJS" (2013)
 [[23][23]] \#quirks